What Is A Bitcoin Wallet?

 A Bitcoin wallet offers a range of functionalities to manage your cryptocurrency efficiently.
 Here are ways you can use your Bitcoin wallet:

-- Receive Bitcoin: Provide your Bitcoin wallet address to others to receive payments or funds.
+- Receive Bitcoin: share your wallet address or QR code to accept payments.

 Overall, a Bitcoin wallet is not just a tool for storing Bitcoin; it’s a specific payment instrument with a wide range of options within the digital currency ecosystem.